-On July 27, 2008, we decided to travel to Jamestown, New York and stop at the Lucille Ball Museum, and pay our respects at her grave site.
+On July 27, 2008, we decided to travel to Jamestown, New York to stop at the Lucille Ball Museum (Lucy and Desi Museum), and to pay our respects at Lucy's grave site.

 Shawn's sister Keri was recently married to her husband Scott out in Washington State.
 It was a "get-a-way" type marriage, so when they returned back to Ohio, they decided to have two separate wedding receptions.
 One in Warren, Ohio (Shawn's family) and one in Dunkirk, New York (Scott's family).
 We traveled up to Dunkirk to attend that reception as well and to meet Scott's family.
 On the way back home, we decided to make a detour to Jamestown, and see the house, museum, and Lucille Ball's final resting place.

 The following video talk a little bit more about this trip and Lucille Ball.

 Lucille Ball's Childhood home is located at 59 Lucy Ln, in Jamestown NY.
 Originally the address was 59 W. 8th St, but you can understand why the street was renamed.
 The house belonged to her Grandpa Fred and Grandma Flora Belle Hunt, and it is where they, along with Desiree ("DeDe") Ball (Lucille's mother), DeDe's sister Lola and her her young daughter Clean, and Lucille and her younger brother Freddy called home.
 We were in the area, so we made sure to go and find the location. (website)

 The Lucy Desi Museum is also located in Jamestown at 2 West 3rd Street.
 We did go to the museum, but we did not go inside.
 We were looking for something else; however, The legacy of Lucille Ball has been proudly honored in Lucy’s hometown of Jamestown by the Lucille Ball Desi Arnaz Museum since 1996.